PATRIC3/p3_docs/docroot/user_guides/services/proteome_comparison_service.md

 * **legend.txt** -
 * **ref_genome.txt** -

-### Proteome Comparison Viewer
-Clicking on the View icon at the upper right portion of the job result page will display an interactive

 ### Action buttons
 After selecting one of the output files by clicking it, a set of options becomes available in the vertical green Action Bar on the right side of the table, listed below.
 To find out more about the different options for using these output files, see the [Variation Analysis Service Tutorial](https://docs.patricbrc.org//tutorial/variation_analysis_service/variation_analysis_service.html).